fischem69/opseu549.github.io/index.md

 **Discussion forum on private Local 549 Facebook group**

-Do you have ideas, suggestions, questions for your fellow members on how to help?
+Do you have ideas, suggestions, questions for your fellow members?
 Please post them to our [OPSEU Local 549 Facebook group](https://www.facebook.com/groups/638743390217436/).
 A place for us to communicate and coordinate our efforts.
 If you haven't joined yet, click on the "+ Join Group" button to apply - only OPSEU members will be granted access.

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTY4MDE4Nzg4Nl19